wely/DevCamp/HOL/node/11-IoT/README.md

 * WebAPI is shared across the front ends and exposes the backend DocumentDB.
 * DocumentDB is used as the data persistence layer.

-In this lab, you will combine the web app with an IoT device based on an Arduino board that will query the app for the number of incidents and display the refreshed number every minute.
+In this lab, you will combine the web app with an IoT device based on an Arduino-compatible board that will query the app for the number of incidents and display the refreshed number every minute.

 ## Objectives
 In this hands-on lab, you will learn how to: